 can help us on many levels, allowing us to:

 defuse stress and experience greater calm

 explore the mind-body relationship

 expand our sense of who we are, beyond our fears and self-judgment

 find genuine happiness

-discover inner resources that can change
+discover inner resources that can change our everyday lives

-awaken our capacity for insight and wisdom
+capacity for insight and wisdom

 transform our worldview from one of isolation and confusion to one of connection, clarity and compassion